smclacke/minishell/SARAH_TD.md

-I think what i need to do now is, check the rest of the input for metas and important shit, give those correctly in struct form (hooooeeee???) then give it to djoyke... after shelly, handle all edges and the very many problems
+I think what i need to do now is, check the rest of the input for metas and important shit, give those correctly in struct form (hooooeeee???) then give it to djoyke... after shelly, handle all edges and the very many problems +++ errors godver